 Volunteers are the lifeblood of Licola; they play a variety of vital roles;

 Cabin Leaders: play the most amazing role for the campers, they are the “go-to” humans and role models of camp.
 They supervise and engage with campers throughout the day & night , going to activities & meals together, encouraging positive behaviours such as being SunSmart and using cutlery!
 As the day draws to an end, once campers are all ready for bed, Cabin Leaders often enjoy reading or telling a bedtime story to help the children settle in for the night.
 Camp then wakes up, rinses and repeats; and before you know it the week is at an end!
 Cabin Leaders often reap the reward of the strongest connections and impact on campers; it’s a much-loved position.

 General Helpers: are the glue that keeps camp on time and running smoothly.
 There are multiple different roles that general helpers fill.
 This can include taking epic photos of the magic of camp, being a master of the scullery, using discretion to protect a child’s dignity after an accident, town trips, general cleaning, and stepping in during activities when Cabin Leaders require a short break.
 Some say, this role is bit like being a grandparent figure.
 General helpers are generally very flexible and very helpful.

-First Aiders: must have a minimum of a first aid qualification and often work alongside nurses and other medical professionals.
-They are responsible for administering medications to campers and volunteers as required, consoling campers who may be struggling with homesickness, issuing band aids and creating a welcoming safe space.
-First Aiders fix the booboos & ouchies, they help campers reset and get back into their day.
+First Aiders: must have a minimum of a Level 2 First Aid qualification and often work alongside nurses and other medical professionals.
+They are responsible for administering medications to campers, consoling campers who may be struggling with homesickness, issuing band aids and creating a welcoming safe space.
+First Aiders nurture those campers that may be struggling and tend to minor first aid requirements.